Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 };
 ```

-To add the age to this user object, we can again leverage the spread operator.
+We can again leverage the spread operator to add the age to this user object.

 ```js
 const output = { ...user, age: 31 };